Automatic security gate installation for the home is growing in popularity as systems get cheaper and more robust.

 The first requirement for automatic security gate installation is that you have enough room.

-It may even be possible to have electric gate openers incorporated into existing manually operate gates although it is often cheaper, and usually better, to start again from scratch.
+It may even be possible to have electric gate openers incorporated into existing manually operated gates although it is often cheaper, and usually better, to start again from scratch.

 There are several ways to operate automatic gates.
-Most employ remote access systems where a radio signal is transmitted by a key fob to a control box mounted near the gate.
+Most employ remote access systems where a key fob transmits a radio signal to a control box mounted near the entrance.

-The control box then activate a gate opening arm that swings or slides the gate open.
-The gate can be closed automatically a set number of seconds after opening or by using the key fob a second time.
+The control box then activates a gate opening arm that swings or slides the gate open.
+The portal can be closed a set number of seconds automatically after opening or by using the key fob a second time.

 Only those who know the keypad code will be able to open the gate.
 For this reason, many automatic gates will have a pedestrian 'side gate' that can remain unlocked to allow postal and other deliveries.

-Some electric gates will include an intercom system that allows the visitor to communicate with the homeowner in order to gain access.
+Some electric gates will include an intercom system that allows the visitor to communicate with the homeowner to gain access.

 There are two basic systems used to control the motor mechanism to open and close electric gates.
 The most popular is an underground motor while the cheapest are articulated arms mounted on the gate posts.

 Most electric gates are designed to swing open just like a door.
-This type of gate will suit most homes but there must be enough room on the driveway, which also must not be too steep to allow operation.
+This type of barrier will suit most homes, but there must be enough room in the driveway, which also must not be too steep to allow operation.

-Sliding gates don't require deep space on the driveway but they will need lateral space.
-This is the preferred option for those with steep driveways or a small space for car parking.
+Sliding gates don't require deep space on the driveway, but they will need lateral space.
+It is the preferred option for those with steep driveways or a small space for car parking.